 Similar to the house fly, the cluster fly is 3/8 inch in length and dark nonmetallic gray.
 The thorax (the middle body segment where the wings and legs are attached) has yellow or golden hairs.

-Adults feed on flowers, the young feed on earthworms.
+Adult cluster flies feed on flowers, while the young feed on earthworms.